TvoozMagnificent/NonTrivial/What do you mean by "impact"?.md

 ---
 layout: default
-title: What do you mean by "impact"???
+title: What do you mean by "impact"?
 ---

+# What do you mean by "impact"?

 > **Thought experiment:** Imagine you want to develop cancer treatments after a loved one's illness.
 But you have great engineering skills that could advance clean energy.
 How would you weigh following your passions against contributing where your talents may have outsized impact?
 >